More U.S. troops leave Iraq over potential injuries as Trump downplays brain risk

 DAVOS, Switzerland/WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday said he did not consider the brain injuries suffered by 11 U.S. service members in Iran’s recent attack on a base in Iraq to be serious, as the American military moved more troops out of the region for potential injuries.

-In a statement on Wednesday, U.S. Central Command said that more troops had been flown out of Iraq to Germany for medical evaluations following Iran’s Jan.
+In a separate statement on Wednesday, U.S. Central Command said that more troops had been flown out of Iraq to Germany for medical evaluations following Iran’s Jan.
 8 missile attack on the base where U.S. forces were stationed after announcing the 11 injuries last week.

 Further injuries may be identified in the future, it added, without giving further details.